jetaimejeteveux/fleet-gps-tracker/README.md

 ## Postman Collection

-A Postman collection is available in `postman/FleetGPS.postman_collection.json`.
+A Postman collection is available in `postman/fleet - gps tracker.postman_collection.json`.

 ---